rhinstaller/anaconda/ui/webui/test/README.rst

 *Warning*: Never run the build, test, or any other command here as root!

-To run the WebUI integration tests run the following from the root of the anaconda repo.
+To run the WebUI tests run the following from the root of the anaconda repo.
-(do NOT run the integration tests as root).
+(do NOT run the tests as root).

 OSTree based systems (SilverBlue etc.) can use toolbx.
 See `<../../../CONTRIBUTING.rst#setting-up-development-container>`_.